The Importance of Drilling Down

 If you’re a regular reader, you’ll know that QER has comprehensively demonstrated using our Paraho technology to sustainably produce high quality Australian made fuel from the kerogen ore located near Gladstone.
 The proposed program will investigate the processing properties and requirements of the other deposits around Central Queensland.

-While our engineers would like us to process exactly the same rock day after day, that’s what nature put in the ground.
+While our engineers would like us to process exactly the same rock day after day, that’s not what nature put in the ground.
 The geology and therefore the properties of the ore varies from one deposit to another and even between different geological units in each deposit.

 Rock obtained from drilling at each of the deposits will be crushed and dried here in Gladstone and have some basic tests completed on it.
 Then we’ll pack up samples and send them to our sister company in Colorado where they will be put through a mini-process to understand how each unit behaves.

 We don’t expect to see major differences between the different ore types, but this work will confirm that, identify any idiosyncrasies involved processing each type of shale, and help us work out the economics of projects at each deposit.